TheDataStation/solo/README.md

 ## 1. Setup
 ### 1.1.
 System requirements

 Ubuntu 18.04(or above).
-GPU that supports CUDA 10.0 is needed.
+GPU that supports CUDA 10.0 (above) is needed.

-If possble, use solid state drive (SSD).
-Disk storage should be more thn 200 G if you want to try all data released.
+If possible, use solid state drive (SSD).
+Disk storage should be more than 200 G if you want to try all data released.

 ### 1.2.
 Prepare enviroment